Toggle: English / Spanish

-Surgery may be needed, but this is rare.
+Surgery may be needed, but this is uncommon.
 Most of the time, your doctor will delay surgery until your child is between 4 and 6 years old.

 A pediatric orthopaedic surgeon should be involved in treating more severe deformities.

 The outcome is almost always excellent.
-Nearly all patients eventually have a normal looking and working foot.
+Almost all children will have a foot that works.

 A small number of infants with metatarsus adductus may have developmental dislocation of the hip.

 Call your health care provider if you are concerned about the appearance or flexibility of your infant's feet.

 Hosalkar HS, Spiegel DA, Davidson RS.
 The foot and toes.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 666.

 - C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.